newtfire/textAnalysis-Hub/Class-Examples/invisible_xml/ixml-ex1.md

 Try to account for the possible presence of a space before the tab.
 You might think of these as separator characters that you don't need to appear in the XML nodes that you are constructing.

 ## When you're finished
 When you're producing good XML in your shell, you want to save that!
 With coffeepot, you add the `-o:` command at the end to define where you want to save output.
 When you run this, you won't see the XML output in your shell anymore.
-Browse to where you said to save the file and open it in oXygen to see it!.
+Browse to where you said to save the file and open it in oXygen to see how it turned out!

 ```shell
 coffeepot -g:yourGrammar.ixml -i:pokemon-moves-gen5.txt  -o:pokeMovesGen5.xml